RedHatNetherlandsSA/ocp-devex-demos/02-SHIP/gitops/README.md

 ```
 ---

-# Create a GitOps repository
+# Adopting GitOps

 ## Export YAMLs from our deployed demo app

-In the previous steps, for our application deployment, we have used the `oc new-app` command that has "magically" created for our demo application Kubernetes resources such as Deployment, Service, etc.
+In the previous steps, for our application deployment, we have used the `oc new-app` command that has "magically" created all Kubernetes resources such as Deployment, Service, etc.

 Now, our first step in adopting GitOps practice will be to:
-export all application configurations (YAML files) from our OpenShift cluster,
+**export all application configurations (YAML files) from our OpenShift cluster**,
 clear these files from unwanted metadata
 and store them in git.